 - the least possible interference (“as much as necessary and as little as possible”),

 - conservation as preservation rather than restoration as recreation with loss of authenticity,

 - authenticity of materials, finishes and techniques as well as authenticity of design.

 With the exception of façades, for which total work is ahead, all the other proposed measures are of local nature.
 Full restoration of the façades is also advertising and motivating starting point of the conservation campaign.

 It is advisable to reflect at an early stage the increasing interest of visitors and to take in consideration a necessity to reduce the stress of this tiny heritage site (house and garden) by relocating affecting visitor facilities (cloakroom, bathroom, information and education spaces etc.) in neighboring buildings.

-It is recommended to explore the possibility to combine a World Heritage nomination of the Melnikov House and site with an application of related Melnikov Archive / Estate / Collection for the documentary world heritage of the Memory of the World program of the UNESCO.
+It is recommended to explore the possibility to combine the World Heritage nomination of the Melnikov House and site with an application of related Melnikov Archive / Estate / Collection for the documentary world heritage of the Memory of the World program of UNESCO.